 Choosing a program we believed in and putting 100% effort into what we were taught, has paid off.
 It's the little thing we did every day over a long period of time, that has added up to a huge amount.
 It's the consistent, persistent effort and a positive attitude we were encouraged to have, that helped.
 Also never giving up.

-Elaine Saunders, the lady who we met on the train in 1989, is now an internationally recognised hearing scientist, audiologist and entrepreneur.
+Elaine Saunders, the lady who we met on the train in 1989, is now an internationally recognized hearing scientist, audiologist and entrepreneur.
 We bumped into her just after our final hopes of our son having some sort of a “normal” life had been severed by the last doctors we’d planned on seeing in the UK; as we were heading home to my Dad’s before heading back to Botswana in defeat!

 I don’t think there’s a mathematician in the world who could calculate the odds of that encounter, but it was that ‘fork in the road’ moment that set us off on our journey.